 How does Hypnosis work?While no one is entirely sure how it is hypnosis works, most psychologists understand the hypnotic state to be something like daydreaming.
 You're still very aware and in a trance like state where you're very susceptible to suggestion, relaxed and your imagination is at its peak.
 You've tuned everything out but, in the case of hypnosis, the sound of the hypnotists voice.
 Because of this, it is believed that the access to your subconscious mind is much more direct because the distractions of other thoughts are completely gone.
 This is important as putting therapeutic thought into the conscious mind would make it too easy to dismiss.
 But it is the subconscious mind that actually runs our body, making us breathe, pumping our blood through our heart, contracting muscles and relaxing them... all of it is done all day and night without a single conscious thought.
 Therefore, by directing appealing to the subconscious mind, a therapeutic thought such as, “Eat an apple, not junk food” becomes an automatic reaction.
 When you get hungry, your first thought is more easily, “I want an apple.” instead of, “I want a candy bar.”

 However, because hypnotism works with the subconscious mind, in some forms of hypnotherapy the hypnotist must take extra care not to affect the memories of the patient they are working with.
 Some forms of psychotherapy involve hypnotherapy to help a patient reach into their past and free a traumatic memory, but as the therapist is doing this they must take care not to accidentally put their own impressions or interpretations into the mind of the patient.
 Because the mind is so susceptible to suggestion while hypnotized, it is possible to create false memories and this could very easily lead to life-changing and even destructive outcomes for both the patient and other people in their life.
+Hypnosis is a small part of an overall better way of new age living.

 Types of Hyponosis and HypnotherapyThere are different types of hypnosis and hypnotherapy.
 Some are simple, such as fixed gaze induction.
 This is the method most often seen in the movies but it has fallen out of practice with most people because it simply doesn't work on the majority of us... even if it is flashy and dramatic.
 Rapid hypnotism is also very dramatic and tends to be used by performers because it is impressive.
 Psychiatrists and other mental health professionals tend to prefer different forms of relaxation and imagery hypnosis in which they encourage the patient to relax, picture a soothing image and drift off into the image allowing their subconscious to become free.